bwindsor/weekly-email/README.md

 [Amazon web services SES](https://aws.amazon.com/ses/) is used to send emails.
 You'll need to get your `accessKeyId`, `secretAccessKey` and `region` and put them into the credentials file.

-Create a `credentials.json` file in the working directory of the project, which should look something like this:
+Copy the a `credentials_template.json` file in the working directory of the project to `credentials.json` and populate it, which should look something like this:
 ```Json
 {
     "aws": {